Lu-kuan-lpk/asst1/README.md

   > set each value equal, in this way we could fix the inbalance between the 8-wide avx instruction
 3. Construct a specific input for `sqrt` that __minimizes speedup for ISPC (without-tasks) over the sequential version of the code__.
 Describe this input, describe why you chose it, and report the resulting relative performance of the ISPC implementations.
 What is the reason for the loss in efficiency?
     __(keep in mind we are using the `--target=avx2` option for ISPC, which generates 8-wide SIMD instructions)__.
-  > set idx % 8 ==0 to 2.999 while other is 1, then the one is slowing all the instruction executing [短板效应]
+  > set idx % 8 ==0 to 2.999 while other is 1, then the one is slowing all the instruction executing [短板效应] [could not set %64 because the task is not the thread!!]
 4.  _Extra Credit: (up to 2 points)_ Write your own version of the `sqrt` function manually using AVX2 intrinsics.
 To get credit your implementation should be nearly as fast (or faster) than the binary